 |How to use the holiday finder|

 Green buttons indicate we have holidays starting on that day.
-Click to see further details.
+Click a green button to see further details.

 River(s) : Thames | Nene=

 Aylesbury derived its name from the Saxon settlement called Aegel's burgh, burgh is a Saxon word meaning fort or fortified settlement.
 Aylesbury has always been a market town and a market has been held here since 11th century.
 The lace making industry thrived during the 17th and 18th centuries and at this time was the only significant industry in the town.
 The lace industry died out in the early 19th century and was replaced with the silk industry and you can still visit the silk shops and centres today.

 The Grand Union canal, a direct link to London, was routed through Aylesbury and The Aylesbury Arm of the canal was opened in 1814.
 Coal prices came down and warehouses serving a variety of trades were built around the Aylesbury Basin.
 These included The Aylesbury Condensed Milk Company (later to become Nestles), The Partridge Flour Mills and the ABC Brewery Company.

 Aylesbury is most famous for its ducks and these ducks have been seen for 150 years or more around the farmyards of England.
 Historically they were walked from the Vale of Aylesbury to London (40 miles max) the ducks feet were protected by a tar and sawdust to help prevent damage on the journey.
 The drovers stopped at inns along the way with the birds being kept overnight in large pens.
 The area of Aylesbury where the ducks were reared became known as "Duck End", and during the cold weather the ducks were often reared inside the cottages.